AI-Informed Entrepreneurship

 Much like the gig entrepreneurs in the study, MBA students in a course Denes teaches, Venture Capital and the Finance of Innovation, share the sense of possibility inherent in startups.
 Whether a venture is started by a gig worker or a VC, he tells them, the risk of failing is high.
 But with a university wide system to encourage startups housed in the Swartz Center for Entrepreneurship, students of all disciplines can increase their odds.

-“In collaboration with the Swartz Center, there’s lots of opportunities for students to engage with industry participants, to learn here before they go out into the real world, either in a first job or straight off as an entrepreneur,” Denes said.
+“In collaboration with the Swartz Center, there are lots of opportunities for students to engage with industry participants, to learn at the Tepper School of Business before they go out into the real world, either in a first job or straight off as an entrepreneur,” Denes said.
 “It’s awakening to the realities of being an entrepreneur.
 It’s helpful for them to see how things work.”

 The myth of the self-made entrepreneur permeates modern business culture, but rarely do entrepreneurs act alone, Brandy Aven explained.
 As a social network scholar, Aven studies and teaches how people access information using networks, and she is interested in how networks determine success in early startups and internal teams.